SGunal/BridgeUpInternship_Website/README.md

  HEAD
 - How to use Git/GitHub and terminal - Maya
+- How to create and move files and directories using terminal - Maya

 I learned how to use git and github to collaboarate with other coders. added lessons learned